fizwit/filesystem-reporting-tools/README.md

 system which is a very very small percentage of the 52 million files.
 There should be a flag to report all file names and not just DB safe file names.
 Output can seem to be random since the program is threaded but every file does get reported. ctime, mtime and atime are reported natively in UNIX epoch time (large integers).
 The file mode is reported as an octal string.
-Two additional fields are populated for directories: number of files in the directory and the size of all files in the directory.
+Two additional fields are populated for directories: count of files in the directory and the sum of file sizes of all files in the directory.
+File count is -1 if a file is not a directory.
 All file and directory sizes are reported in bytes.
 Symbolic links are reported (they are a file) but symbolic links are never followed.